 Since an orangery is so similar to an extension in construction, it maintains a lot of the structural and insulating properties that you would get with an extension.
 There are 3 key areas where an orangery could lose heat (or let heat in during the summer) and cause you to feel uncomfortable.
 All of these potential losses are carefully calculated before construction but here are the 3 key areas and how Rococo orangeries stay warm throughout the winter.

 The floor is arguably the part of the orangery that you touch the most.
-Whether you like walking around in bear feet or you’re more of a slipper person, it’s hard to ignore the chill you can get when walking on cold hard flooring.
+Whether you like walking around in bare feet or you’re more of a slipper person, it’s hard to ignore the chill you can get when walking on cold hard flooring.

 Orangery floors are insulated to take the worst of the chill off and to stop the heat from the room being lost through the floor.
 However, many home owners opt for additional under floor heating.
 This could be an electric or fluid system which heats to the floor and room to a more comfortable level and is more discreet than a radiator system.